 The bus routes developed by our Transportation Department during the summer are designed to maximize safety, and work as efficiently as possible.
 During the first two weeks of school, our drivers and transportation department administrators will gather information about the efficiency and timeliness of routes.
 After that time, any necessary changes will be made and parents will be informed.
 We ask that you do not contact that transportation department during those two weeks.

-Elementary and middle school bus route schedules will be available on e-link at noon on Wednesday, August 7.
-High school bus route information will be available at noon on August 12.
+Elementary and middle school bus route schedules will be available on e-link on Wednesday, August 12.
+High school bus route information will be available on August 17.
 We encourage parents to check schedules again prior to the beginning of school to see if times have been updated.

 Transportation can be reached at (331)228-5180

 Parent University was developed in response to the need for programming to address the social and emotional needs of students in District 303.
 The content has evolved over the years to include additional topics on issues facing today's youth.